Bernardo-MG/docs-maven-skin/src/test/resources/it/image_shine_dark_overriden/src/site/markdown/index.md

-# Site With Images and Dark Theme
+# Site With Images and Invalid Dark Theme

-This is an example for a Maven Site with images and a dark theme.
+This is an example for a Maven Site with images and a dark theme which looks bad for images.

 ![Dice class diagram][dice-class_diagram]